bahamas10/basiccache.js/README.md

 ### cache.set(key, value, [expires])

-set a key to a value, `expires` is the number of milliseconds from now when this specific cache entry expires, defaults to 5 minutes
+set a key to a value, `expires` is the number of milliseconds from now when this specific cache entry expires, defaults to 5 * 60 * 1000 (5 minutes)

 ### cache.remove(key)

-remove an entry from the cache, no errors are throw if they key doesn't exist
+remove an entry from the cache, no errors are thrown if the key doesn't exist or is already invalidated

 ### cache.clear()